matthias-schuetz/karma-htmlfile-reporter/README.md

 <img src="http://matthias-schuetz.github.io/karma-htmlfile-reporter/karma-htmlfile-reporter.png?2" />

 ## HTML test result page
 Version 0.3 comes with a fresh style from [David G Chung](https://github.com/davidc4747).
 You can see a preview of the exported unit test result page [here](http://matthias-schuetz.github.io/karma-htmlfile-reporter/units.html).
+A new option called *groupSuites* will group separate suites (*describe* blocks in test files) visually, see an example output [here](http://matthias-schuetz.github.io/karma-htmlfile-reporter/units_groups.html).
+You can also set the option *useCompactStyle* to *true* to export a more compact HTML output.
 The legacy page style is online [here](http://matthias-schuetz.github.io/karma-htmlfile-reporter/units_legacy.html).
 If you want to use the legacy style, you can set the option *useLegacyStyle* to *true*.

 ## Installation